Simpson University: Mascot

 Originally, while still located in San Francisco, the school's athletes were the Knights.
 After the school moved to Redding, there was a conflict with nearby Shasta College, who were also the Knights.
 Simpson remained the Knights for the first year in Redding, and in 1990 adopted Vanguard as its mascot.
 In the fall of 2004, Simpson again changed its mascot to a Red Hawk.

 Awards

 Between 1999 and 2017, Simpson has won the Cal Pac Sportsmanship award, which is chosen by the conference's coaches and administrators, seven times.
 The women's softball team also won the school's first conference title, male or female, in the 2011 Cal-Pac Conference Championship.
-The university has also had three women's teams make it to the NCCAA National Championship, including volleyball in 1999, basketball in 2002, and softball in 2015.
+The institution has also had three women's teams make it to the NCCAA National Championship, including volleyball in 1999, basketball in 2002, and a softball national championship in 2015.